What Is Killing the Honey Bees? Colony Collapse Disorder

 As individuals, we can help by planting flowers and encouraging local governments to provide spaces for wild flowers in our communities.
 Many locales are allowing wild flowers to grow in medians and along the side of roads instead of mowing them down.

-We can become an eco-activist to help prevent climate change and the use of toxic chemicals, pesticides, and fertilizers that pollute the environment.
+We can become eco-activists to help prevent climate change and the use of toxic chemicals, pesticides, and fertilizers that pollute the environment.

 We can buy organic fruits and vegetables, especially from local farmers, to help promote earth-friendly farming.
 Buy organic honey in order to support beekeepers who use best practices in the production of honey.
 (This honey also tastes better.)